emmaksbay/DSP-Assignments/README.md

-# code-Assignments
+# code-Math methods and Applied Math in Data Science

-Some inspirational homeworks and personal testing codes
+Homeworks and projects